Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Daar growled to himself thoughtfully, then asked a question he was dreading.
 "We’re outta time, Yan.
 Can you go faster?"

 Yan gave him a sympathetic look.
-"Yes, but…will hurt you, I think."
+"Yes, but... will hurt you, I think."

 "I only heard *‘yes.’* Let’s do it."